NDRAEY/NocturneSDK/README.md

-# SayoriSDK
+# NocturneSDK
-SayoriOS SDK - комплект инструментов для работы с ядром.
+NocturneOS SDK - modular toolkit for working with compilers that doesn't implement a support for NocturneOS.